calebdw/laraflake/README.md

 ### Validation

-If you need to validate Snowflakes in your application, you can use the `Snowflake` rule or the `Rule` macro provided by this package:
+If you need to validate Snowflakes in your application, you can use the `Snowflake` rule or the `Rule::snowflake` macro provided by this package:

 ```php
 use CalebDW\Laraflake\Rules\Snowflake;